mrblueblue/chowchow/README.md

 The script relies on the environmental varialbes `USER` and `KEY`, which represent your Browserstack username and access key.

-You can set these varialbes in an `.env` file like
+You can set these variables in an `.env` file like

 ```bash
 export USER="example"